bovigo/callmap/README.md

 Please be aware that the array provided with the `mapCalls()` method should contain all methods that should be stubbed.
-If you call this method a second time everything from the first call will be overwritten:
+If you call this method a second time the complete callmap will be replaced:

 ```php
 $yourClass->mapCalls(['aMethod' => 303]);